Michał Urbaniak's Fusion

 A White Horse

-The Use of Ashes mutated out of the cheekily-named Mekanik Kommando in the mid-'80s, emerging as early players in the darkwave game, although I doubt if they ever thought of themselves in those terms.
+The Use of Ashes (named for Pearls Before Swine's 1970 psych classic) mutated out of the cheekily-named Mekanik Kommando in the mid-'80s, emerging as early players in the darkwave game, although I doubt whether they ever thought of themselves in those terms.
 1988's The Castle of Fair Welcome was originally released under the Mekanik Kommando name, before the trio dropped some of their electronics for more acoustic instrumentation and changed their name, reissuing it as UoA in 2005.

-It's a drifting record, occasionally breaking into a gallop, though always briefly, before slipping back into its dreamlike state, with impossibly gothic (note: not Goth) subject matter.
+It's a drifting record, occasionally breaking into a gallop, albeit always briefly, before slipping back into its dreamlike state, with impossibly gothic (note: not Goth) subject matter.
 Would anyone try to get away with calling songs An Owl Told Us or Twelfth Night, A White Spider these days?
 I doubt it.
 The overall effect is of a waking dream, maybe, resting yet restless...
 Er, sorry, it seems to be catching.
 Trying to pick out individual tracks for praise is almost pointless.
 The whole point of the album is its cohesiveness; this is meant to be listened to as a whole.
-All three band members play Mellotron: Simon and Peter Van Vliet and Jack Kaat, who tell me this is their most 'Tron-heavy release.
+All three band members play Mellotron: Simon and Peter Van Vliet and Jack Kaat, who tell me this is their most Mellotron-heavy release.
 What you get for your dosh is faint choirs on opener Spring's Green, strings on Gallant White Horses and (more overtly) Five Lucky Hands and On A Gloomy Afternoon, with phased strings and choirs on An Owl Told Us.
-All in all, a very listenable record, thankfully now available on CD, with a decent helping of Mellotron from a low-'Tron era.
+All in all, a very listenable record, thankfully now available on CD, with a decent helping of Mellotron from an era of Mellotron drought.

 See: Mekanik Kommando